jacquesfize/ged4py/README.md

 #  Acknowledgments

-This library is a modification of the code of available in [**haakondr/graph-edit-distance-python**](https://github.com/haakondr/graph-edit-distance-python).
+This library is a modification of the code available in [**haakondr/graph-edit-distance-python**](https://github.com/haakondr/graph-edit-distance-python).
 The core of the code was implemented by him, thus we'd like to thank him !